 LATEST 3D PRINTING RESEARCH

-Researchers have found a way to reverse engineer a 3D printed part by examining its microstructure.
+Researchers have found a way to directly observe micro-cracking of 3D printed tungsten metal.

-Researchers have developed a highly unusual form of 3D printing that allows printing to take place inside a living body.
+Researchers at Columbia University have developed a unique form of powder 3D printing that is inverted.